Yttrmin/CSharpTo2600/README.md

 ### What's Supported?
 Not much, the project is very early in development.
 This will be updated as features are added.
 ### Building
-Load the solution into [Visual Studio 2015 Preview](http://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs) and it should build and run fine, there are no other dependencies.
+Load the solution into [Visual Studio 2015 CTP 5](https://support2.microsoft.com/kb/2967191) and it should build and run fine, there are no other dependencies.
 ### License
 [MIT](https://github.com/Yttrmin/CSharpTo2600/blob/master/LICENSE.txt)